 - Insulate to help seal gaps between floorboards - install bulk underfloor insulation hard up against the floorboards to help reduce draughts coming in through the gaps.
 It will also reduce heat loss through the floor in general.

-- Seal skirting boards and cornices - use flexible silicon-based or latex sealants to seal the top and bottom, or remove them and foam the gap where the floor and wall or the ceiling and wall meet.
+- Seal skirting boards and cornices - use flexible silicon-based or latex sealants, or remove them and foam the gap where the floor and wall or the ceiling and wall meet.

 - Seal gaps around electrical wiring and plumbing passages - use silicone sealants (for smaller gaps) or polyurethane foam (for bigger gaps).
 These passages are often hidden, so don't forget to look behind kitchen and bathroom cabinetry as well as inside wardrobes and hot water cupboards.